Austin Police Department cracking down on cell phones at the wheel

-Austin police have found a way to target those sneaky drivers who continue to use their cell phones behind the wheel.
-As FOX 7's Noelle Newton shows in this week's Crimewatch, it all has to do with vantage point.
+AUSTIN, Texas - Austin police have found a way to target those sneaky drivers who continue to use their cell phones behind the wheel.
+As FOX 7's Noelle Newton shows in this week's Crimewatch that it all has to do with vantage points.

 A woman texts away on her phone as she drives in heavy morning traffic on I-35.
 She and other drivers are unaware that Austin police are watching.